stupxd/Cartomancer/README.md

 3. Hide drawn cards from deck view

-4. Hide non-essential (edition) shaders.
+4. Custom scoring flames intensity and SFX volume.

-5. Custom scoring flames intensity.
+5. Hide non-essential (edition) shaders.

 The text box with stack display can be customized in [settings.lua](settings.lua) file - you can change position and color of the `x`.